Wolox/tech-guides/net-core/docs/kickoff/README.md

 ## Kickoff

 The following steps will help you have a NET Core project ready for new features.
 We are going to use an example project with the name `app-name`.
-Everytime you see `App Name` in this guide, you must replace it with your project name.
+Everytime you see `AppName` in this guide, you must replace it with your project name.
 It is important to respect all the name conventions.

 ### Clone and project base setup